 Chicago Lawyers For Children Injured In Car Accidents

 Although car accidents can be deadly for anyone, no one is more vulnerable than small children.
 Car seats and seat belts are all important for keeping these little people safe as possible when riding in a car.
 Unfortunately, even the most diligent safety precautions do not always protect these young passengers from serious harm in a car accident.
 Rosenfeld Injury Lawyers is committed to protecting the legal rights of children injured in Chicago car accidents.
-Contact our attorneys for a free consultation to discuss your legal options if your child was injured as a passenger in an automobile or struck as a pedestrian.
+Contact our attorneys for a free consultation to discuss your legal options if your child was injured as a passenger in an automobile or hurt as a pedestrian.

 Children Car Accident Statistics

 According to the National Highway Traffic Safety Administration (NHTSA), motor vehicle crashes are the leading killer of children ages 3-14.
 In 2008, an average of four children under the age of 14 died and another 529 were seriously injured in motor vehicle accidents.
-Use of a proper restraint system for children is imperative to reducing their risk of injury in a car accident.
+Use of a proper restraint system for children is imperative to reduce their risk of injury in a car accident.
 According to the NHTSA data:

 - Of children under 14 years of age that were fatally injured, 46% were unrestrained.